dev-sareno/psql-radius/README.md

 # psql-radius
-Dockerized Postgres image with pre-load RADIUS database and tables
+Dockerized Postgres image with pre-loaded RADIUS database and tables

 ## Motivation
 I was setting up a Bitbucket Pipelines with integration test that involves Postgres database with multiple databases in it, one with pre-preloaded RADIUS tables (details [here](https://wiki.freeradius.org/guide/SQL-HOWTO)).
 I stumbled a challenge in Bitbucket Pipelines where you can't mount a file to service (Docker container) or pass an argument to it.